Skip to content

 Entity Remapping

-Replecs will automatically create a lookup table to translate server entities to client entities.
+Replecs will automatically create entities from the server when they dont exist and have a lookup table to translate server entities to client entities.

 local Players = game:GetService("Players")